Decoding cell signaling via optimal transport and information theory: TNF signaling data analysis

 This slope provides a standardized local gain of the dose-response curve at half-maximum.
 The half-maximum point corresponds to the region of highest sensitivity and minimal saturation, which contributes most strongly to both mutual information and geometric comparisons in sigmoidal signaling responses.
 The reciprocal of this slope, with units of ng/mL per a.u., is therefore used as the mapping factor to convert output quantiles into the same units as the input.
 Anchoring the conversion to this sensitive region avoids distortions arising from shallow, low-dose responses or saturated, high-dose regimes.

-We find that the dose-response curve of WT cells is well described by a Hill function with an identifiable half-maximal concentration $K$ (Figs.~\ref{fs3}a,c).
-In contrast, the dose-response curve of A20$^{-/-}$ does not display a clear sigmoidal regime over the measured dose range, leading to poorly constrained Hill fits and spuriously small estimates of $K$ (Figs.~\ref{fs3}b,d).
-This is consistent with loss of A20-dependent negative feedback, which can reshape the effective input–output relationship (e.g., shift the operating range and reduce the apparent saturation within the probed doses).
-To obtain a robust scale conversion in this case, we instead use a linear approximation $R(x)=a+bx$ and take the slope $b$ as the mapping factor (Figs.~\ref{fs3}b,d).
-After mapping the output quantiles onto the same scale as the input, we measure the 2-WD for NF-$\kappa$B and ATF-2 in both cell types.
+We find that the dose-response curves of both cell types at 30-minute time point and of WT cells at 4-hour time point are well described by the Hill function with an identifiable half-maximal concentration $K$ (Figs.~\ref{fs3}a-d,e,g).
+In contrast, the dose-response curves of A20$^{-/-}$ at 4-hour time point do not display a clear sigmoidal regime over the measured dose range, leading to poorly constrained Hill fits and spuriously small estimates of $K$ (Figs.~\ref{fs3}f,h).
+To obtain a robust scale conversion in this case, we instead use a linear approximation $R(x)=a+bx$, compute the slope $b$, and take its reciprocal $1/b$ as the mapping factor (Figs.~\ref{fs3}f,h).
+After mapping the output quantiles onto the same scale as the input, we measure the 2-WD for NF-$\kappa$B and ATF-2 in both cell types at both time points.
 The error bars in both MI and the 2-WD are estimated using bootstrap resampling.

 We note that alternative strategies exist to place input and output distributions on a common scale before computing the 2-WD, such as rescaling each marginal by its standard deviation or by an empirical dynamic range.
 However, these normalizations can be dominated by low-gain regions of the dose–response, including low-dose noise and high-dose saturation, where changes in input produce little change in output.
-This issue is particularly relevant for A20$^{-/-}$ cells, which do not exhibit apparent sigmoidal behavior of the dose-response curves over the probed concentration range (Figs.~\ref{fs3}b,d).
+This issue is particularly relevant for A20$^{-/-}$ cells at 4-hour time point, which do not exhibit apparent sigmoidal behavior of the dose-response curves over the probed concentration range (Figs.~\ref{fs3}f,h).
 Our slope-based mapping, therefore, defines a common, gain-based scale for comparing geometric fidelity across conditions.

 \end{bibunit}